Understanding the Difference Between Traditional Absentee Voting and Universal Mail Voting

 Understanding the Difference Between Traditional Absentee Voting and All-Mail Voting

 All-mail voting, also known as vote-by-mail, is in essence universal no-excuse absentee voting.
 States automatically send ballots by mail to every registered voter ahead of the election.
 The voter is then responsible for returning the completed ballot with a signed affidavit before the deadline.
-Currently, five States – CO, HI, OR, UT, and WA – conduct all-mail voting.
+Currently, 8 States – CA, CO, HI, NV, OR, UT, VT, and WA – conduct all-mail voting.
 To accommodate voters who lack the ability to vote by mail, certain polling stations remain open.
 Electors who received their ballots by mail are also able to use these polling stations to return their completed ballots if they prefer not to do so by mail.

 Necessary Administrative Procedures in All-Mail Voting